 Call it gold, call it yellow, but when the sun sets and hits this fine sandy shore you’ll call it orange.

 Papohaku Beach on Molokai is located on the island's west end.
 It’s part of a 10.4-acre park that permits overnight camping, one of four sites on the island.
-For those of you already Googling this locale, don’t get confused, there aren’t two beaches named Papohaku with one on the island of Maui.
+For those of you Googling this locale, don’t get confused, there is only one beach named Papohaku.
 This soft sandy beach, also known as Three Mile Beach, is on Molokai, but technically considered part of Maui County.

 Considered a hidden gem, its isolation (along with that orange colored sand, of course) is what attracts people to it.
 Beachgoers routinely report only seeing a handful of other individuals along its mile or stretch of shore.
 In fact, if you’ve been to Oahu, you may have already sunk your toes into a piece of Papohaku; Honolulu imported sand from Papohaku years ago to build up Waikiki.